 Getting Started – The Tools

-Lets start off by simplifying things.
-All you need to do is take the audio output from the existing microphone/mixer setup and attach it to some sort of Digital Recorder.
-Then you will simply use the BoardDocs Document Publishing software to load the audio file(s) into BoardDocs.
+Let's start off by simplifying things.
+All you need to do is take the audio output from the existing microphone/mixer setup and attach it to some sort of digital recorder.
+Then, you will simply use the BoardDocs document publishing software to upload the audio file(s).

 Microphones, Mixers and Analog Recording

 Microphones are the devices that convert the sound waves that are in the air to analog electronic signals.
-There are many types of microphones; generally board rooms will use electrostatic or dynamic microphones.
-Electrostatic are generally better because of the lower mass of the moving parts, but they often require external power for internal electronics and are generally more expensive.
+There are many types of microphones, but board rooms will generally use electrostatic or dynamic microphones.
+Electrostatic are usually better because of the lower mass of the moving parts, but they often require external power for their internal electronics and are generally more expensive.

 Dynamic and electrostatic microphones come with different pickup patterns.
-A wider the pattern indicates that the microphones will pickup sound from a wider field while a narrow pattern indicates sound will only be picked up directly in front of the microphone.
-There are many patterns, but for the most part the widest pickup pattern used in meetings would be omni, then cardioid, then hyper-cardioid then unidirectional.
+A wider pattern indicates that the microphones will pick up sound from a wider field, while a narrow pattern indicates sound will only be picked up directly in front of the microphone.
+There are many patterns, but for the most part the widest pickup pattern used in meetings would be omni, followed by cardioid, then hyper-cardioid, and then unidirectional.

-In sound reinforcement situations, the most common will be unidirectional, because by limiting the field, you will get less feedback.
-You know what feedback is, it is that high-pitched squealing sound that comes from the speakers.
-While any system will feedback if turned up enough, unidirectional microphones are less prone to feedback.
+In sound reinforcement situations, the most common pattern will be unidirectional, because by limiting the field, you will get less feedback.
+You know what feedback is; it's that high-pitched squealing sound that comes from the speakers.
+While any system will generate feedback if turned up enough, unidirectional microphones are less prone to producing it.

-After the sound is collected by the microphone(s) is usually sent to the mixer.
+After the sound is collected by the microphone(s), it is usually sent to the mixer.

-Sound mixers are analog or digital devices that take analog signals from multiple sources and combine them into one or more signals.
-In the process most mixers provide the ability to shape the sound of individual and mixed sources.
-Mixers also control of the relative and mixed sound levels, that is why they have so many knobs.
-Some feature automation so when that turns off the microphone when not in use, limit the sound if somebody speaks to loudly and can prioritize some devices over others.
+Sound mixers are analog or digital devices that take analog signals from multiple sources, and then combine them into one or more signals.
+In the mixing process, most mixers provide the ability to shape the sound of individual and mixed sources.
+Mixers also control the relative and mixed sound levels, which is why they have so many knobs.
+Some feature automation that turns off the microphone when not in use, limits the sound if somebody speaks too loudly, and prioritizes some devices over others.

-From the mixer the signal usually goes to amplifiers for sound reinforcement and/or recoding devices for recording.
+From the mixer, the signal is usually transmitted to amplifiers for sound reinforcement and/or recoding devices for recording.

-If the meeting is being recorded, it usually recorded onto some sort of tape.
+Meeting audio is often recorded onto some type of tape.
 Recordings made to cassette are analog recordings.
-In some cases, meetings are recorded to digital devices like a minidisc, or digital recorder.
-If the meetings are videotaped, the audio is sent to the video recorder and recorded with the video signal.
+In some cases, meetings are recorded to digital devices like a minidisc, or a digital recorder.
+If the meetings are videotaped, the audio is sent to the video recorder and picked up with the video signal.

 Digital Recording Hardware

-Even though you may be currently recording the meeting, the sooner we get the recording into digital format the better.
-If we do not digitize the meeting in real time, you will need to do it later from the analog tape.
+Even though you may be currently recording the meeting, the sooner you get the recording into digital format the better.
+If you do not digitize the meeting in real time, you will need to do it later from the analog tape.
 This is an unnecessary and time consuming process, so it's better to avoid converting from analog if possible.

-Technologies in this area are moving quickly, but let’s cover what is available today.
-You basically have two options, use a computer with Digital Recording Software and a sound card to record the meeting or and Solid State Audio Recorder that will digitize the sound and save the files to a memory card.
+Technologies in this area are evolving quickly, but let’s cover what is available today.
+Basically, you have two options; 1) use a computer with Digital Recording Software and a sound card to record the meeting, or 2) use a Solid State Audio Recorder that will digitize the sound and save the files to a memory card.
 The latter is usually easier to use as they often work like a tape recorder.

 |Marantz PMD660 Professional Solid State Portable Recorder